Join our newsletter

 EO

-You caught a bunch of flak for shutting Chelsea down.
+You caught a bunch of flack for shutting Chelsea down.

 MG

 [Laughs.]
-I have gotten flak for everything.
+I have gotten flack for everything.
 I got plenty of flack before then.
 But Dia needed space.
 When I moved our staff to Chelsea, everyone wanted security and private cars because it was dangerous.
 There was an article in the New York Times recently about how it’s now the epicenter of the art world.
-And Charlie Wright told Matthew Marks to come to Chelsea.
+Charlie Wright told Matthew Marks to come to Chelsea.
 But by the time I left, it was becoming gallery central.
-And the galleries were doing, we discussed it as a staff, the galleries were doing bigger shows than we were.
-They had more money, they were free.
+We discussed it as a staff, the galleries were doing bigger shows than we were.
+They had more money; they were free.
 We had to charge admission.
 I had worked with the city to get the space at the end of the Highline, where the new Whitney is now.
 That was going to be the new Dia.
 I had to convince the meat markets to do that.
-Long story, Dia Beacon was truly found from my little airplane trips when Lynne Cooke, curator, and Richard Gluckman and I were on our way to MASS MoCA to see if we should forge a partnership.
+Long story, Dia Beacon was truly found from my little airplane trips when the curator Lynne Cooke, Richard Gluckman, and I were on our way to MASS MoCA to see if we should forge a partnership.
 They were struggling and we had a big collection partnership and that didn’t work out.
 But I remembered the building we saw on the way over and the rest is history.
 Then Lynne Cooke and I worked together.

 EO